khofstadter/enhancingaudiodescription.com/_posts/2024-02-28-darci-conference-announcement.md

 - Environmental Sustainability and Accessibility.
 - Sensoriality in museums and their role in accessibility.

 Submissions are through abstracts of no more than 300 words.
-The submission portal will be opening soon.

 DARCI is a hybrid conference with opportunities to present both in person in York and online.
 You will need to indicate your mode of attendance at the point of submission.